xwp / vip-go-site

 Important: This section can be deleted once you've completed the initial setup from the VIP Go Site template.

-The site project generated from this template is designed to be hosted under the WP VIP GitHub organization which is why it uses Travis for deployments since VIP repositories currently don't support GitHub actions.
-It also includes a GitHub Action based workflow which can be used for projects hosted under any GitHub organization that does support GitHub Actions.
+The site project generated from this template is designed to be hosted under the WP VIP GitHub organization which is why it uses GitHub Actions for deployments - GitHub Action based workflow.

 VIP Platform Configuration